 - Improve nationwide access to a comprehensive range of pathology and laboratory services for control of communicable diseases.

-- Work collaboratively with other Australian Health Protection Committee (AHPC) subcommittees including the Communicable Disease Network Australia (CDNA), National Health Emergency Management Subcommittee (NHEMS), Environmental Health Committee (enHealth), and other relevant groups and organisations.
+- Work collaboratively with other Australian Health Protection Principal Committee (AHPPC) subcommittees including the Communicable Disease Network Australia (CDNA), National Health Emergency Management Subcommittee (NHEMS), Environmental Health Committee (enHealth), and other relevant groups and organisations.

 - Build on the existing capacity of public health laboratories to respond to communicable disease outbreaks and newly emerging infectious diseases.

-- Respond to matters relating to public health microbiology, as referred by AHPC.
+- Respond to matters relating to public health microbiology, as referred by AHPPC.

-- Fulfil these TOR to the best of our ability within resources available to support these activities.
+- Fulfil these TOR to the best of the committee's ability within resources available to support these activities.

 The strategies PHLN will use to meet the terms of reference include:

-- Regular (monthly) collaboration and consultation by teleconference and annual face to face meetings with urgent teleconferences or other meetings as required;
+- Regular (monthly) collaboration and consultation by teleconference and an annual face to face meeting with urgent teleconferences or other meetings as required;

 - Ensure regular consultation and communication out-of-session through email and other media as required;